mrkiddo/todo/README.md

 ### Technical Features

 * Hybrid application for iOS based on Ionic/Cordova framework
-* Back-end based on PHP and MySQL
+* Back-end based on PHP and MySQL, [back-end script](https://github.com/mrkiddo/todo/tree/master/php) can be accessed in php folder

 ### Fast installation